Shadow Poetry Logo

 lanterns This is a monthly writing exercise to get the poetic juices flowing.
 It used to be very a popular writing activity first with Shadow Poetry's online writing group and then with the subscribers to its former magazine, the SP Quill.
 It has now been reformulated for all Shadow Poetry visitors.
 Are you up to the word wizard challenge?

 Challenge: To write a poem of 8 to 40 lines, in any form, using all fifteen words from the list below.
-You may use any form of the words given such as “cascade can be changed to “cascaded” or “cascading.”
-Entry is free.
+You may use any form of the words given such as “excite" can be changed to “excited” or “exciting” Entry is free.
 (All of the words have been added to the Magnet Word Poetry board for further writing assistance.)
 Poems must be typed with poet’s name and mailing address in the top left-hand corner.
 The Word Wizard Competition words must be underlined within the poem for easy reference.
 If submitting more than one poem, each poem must be typed on a separate sheet.
 A #10 (business size) SASE required.
 Entries will be returned.
 Limit of three poems per poet per month.

 Prize: One winner to receive a Word Wizard Competition ribbon and the winning entry will be featured on Shadow Poetry.